 Following the screening, “Vizzies,” awards for the best work as selected by industry professionals, will be presented.

-Viz-a-GoGo 25 will also feature exhibits of multimedia installations, interactive games and still work in three locations — the Ice House, 800 N. Main St., VizNorth, 419 N. Main St.; and Blackwater Draw, 701 N. Main St.
+Viz-a-GoGo 25 also featured exhibits of multimedia installations, interactive games and still work in three locations — the Ice House, 800 N. Main St., VizNorth, 419 N. Main St.; and Blackwater Draw, 701 N. Main St.

-The May 4 viewing hours are part of Bryan’s First Friday arts celebration featuring live music, artist demonstrations and happy hour specials in the historic district’s numerous restaurants and bars.
+The May 4 viewing hours were part of Bryan’s First Friday arts celebration featuring live music, artist demonstrations and happy hour specials in the historic district’s numerous restaurants and bars.

-For updates about this year’s Viz-a-GoGo and more information, visit the event website.
+For updates about 2018's Viz-a-GoGo and more information, visit the event website.

 Presented by the Department of Visualization, Viz-a-GoGo 25 event sponsors include Advent GX, a Bryan-based economic development company; the Arts Council of the Brazos Valley; the Downtown Bryan Association; and the Texas A&M College of Architecture.